yurii-kovalchuk/web-studio-html-css/README.md

-# web-studio-html-css
+# About
+A website of the WebStudio - a company that provides effective solutions for business.

+This is individual project, made from scratch.

+## Technical details
-Technology stack: HTML, CSS, SASS(SCSS), JavaScript
+### Technology stack: HTML, CSS, SASS(SCSS), JavaScript

-## HTML & CSS coding of the site according to the template.
+HTML & CSS coding of the site according to the template.

-This site was developed according to mobile first design.
+Incorporated the mobile first approach.

 HTML/CSS code was written using methodology BEM.